 – Replicating the intervention organisation-wide

-Ashok advocates a ‘bend over backwards’ approach to a leadership skills intervention.
-But Lilette, the L&D Head, has her doubts.
+Ashok advocates a flexible approach to leadership skills development.
+But the L&D Head has doubts.

 In previous blog posts, I have written about how L&D interventions should be, from a ‘first principles’ point of view.
 Now, I give all of that a concrete form.
 I show how a specific intervention can embody principles like objective-led design, learner engagement, implementation support and effective metrics.